Administrative Services Department

 Evidence and Property

-Carl Bee and Brian Graham are both evidence managers for the police department.
-They catalog hundreds of pieces of evidence each year for the court system.
+The evidence managers catalog hundreds of pieces of evidence each year for the court system.
 They are responsible for the care and custody of all evidence that comes into the department along with transporting items to the Kentucky State Police lab for processing and testing.
-They also have been busy with the new Prescription Drug Take Back program the department instituted in March 2012.
+They also oversee the new Prescription Drug Take Back program the department instituted in March 2012.
 This program allows a person to anonymously drop off any old or unused prescription medication in the lobby of the department so it can be disposed of properly.
 Business hours for concerns are M-F 8 a.m. - 4 p.m.